+7. Calculate LLR for

+$$(D_i, F_i)$$

-- 7. Calculate LLR for (D_i, F_i) , and discard pairs with LLR value lower than 7.88. - 8.
-The candidate list of bilingual collocations is considered only the one with non-zero collocation translation probability $P(D_i,$ $F{\rm i}$) values.
-The list is then sorted by the LLR values and collocation translation probability. - 9.
-Go down the list and select a bilingual collocation if it is not
+and discard pairs with LLR value that are lower than 7.88.

+- 8. The only candidate list of bilingual collocations considered is the one with non-zero collocation translation probability $P(D_i, F_j)$ values.
+The list is then sorted based on the LLR values and collocation translation probability. - 9.
+Go down the list and select a bilingual collocation if it does not conflict with a previous selection.